Table of Contents

 4) Count your macros too, not just calories

-One of the biggest mistakes in any diet is looking only at calories and never at your macros.
-The amount of protein, carbs, and fat your diet, their ratio, can be more decisive on your journey to health.
+One of the biggest mistakes in any diet is focusing solely on calories.
+Macronutrients matter, too!
+Macronutrients are protein, carbohydrates, and fat, and their ratio can impact your health.
 If you only count calories, you might end up with a very unbalanced diet.

-Some say the ideal macros for women with PCOS are 40% fat, 35% protein, and 25% carbs.
-However, as with anything regarding PCOS, this will not be valid for everyone.
-Some, especially those without insulin resistance and those very active, will tolerate more carbs.
+Some say the ideal macro ratio for women with PCOS is 40% fat, 35% protein, and 25% carbs.
+However, this doesn’t apply to everyone.
+For individuals without insulin resistance, a higher carb percentage and lower fat percentage is preferred.

-- Are you constantly craving sweet or salty foods?
+- Do you frequently crave sweets or salty foods?

-- Do you ever feel your getting an energy spike and then crash just as quickly, or is your energy rather constant throughout the day?
+- Do you feel like your energy level is inconsistent, rising and then dropping throughout the day?

 5) Don’t forget your micronutrients

-A 2018 study showed an improvement in hormonal profiles and biomarkers of inflammation in women with PCOS following a supplementation protocol with magnesium, zinc, calcium, and vitamin D. The clinical trial involved two groups of women with one group on the supplements and the other group on placebo for 12 weeks.
-Results showed a reduction of hirsutism, C-reactive protein, and plasma malondialdehyde.9
+A 2018 study showed an improvement in hormonal profiles and biomarkers of inflammation in women with PCOS following a supplementation protocol with magnesium, zinc, calcium, and vitamin D. The clinical trial involved two groups of women with one supplemental group and one placebo group for 12 weeks.
+Results showed a reduction of hirsutism, C-reactive protein, and plasma malondialdehyde.
+The sample size was small with only 60 women but the results are still promising.
+9

 Another similar study showed the same benefits from magnesium and vitamin E supplementation.10